Updated: September 7, 2021

-- The Office of Research and Engagement and the UT AgResearch Office remain open and operational, and staff remain available to provide support to the university community.
+- The Office of Research, Innovation & Economic Development and the UT AgResearch Office remain open and operational, and staff remain available to provide support to the university community.

 - Travelers must check the country guidelines for entry and they must follow testing guidelines for their return to the U.S.

 - The Center for Global Engagement encourages all travelers to be fully vaccinated before traveling.
 Please be sure to register all international travel prior to departure.
 That can be done at this link: Faculty and Staff International Travel Registration.
 Please contact CGE for new information regarding travel insurance and 24/7 travel assistance.
 This is new coverage that will be provided to all business travelers.
 We want to be sure you have the relevant insurance cards and access phone numbers.
 For more information please contact Peggy Myers at firstname.lastname@example.org .

 Due to the increasing spread of the COVID-19 delta variant, masks are now required in all indoor public spaces, except in private offices and residence hall rooms and while individuals are actively eating, drinking, or engaging in fitness activities.

 Mask requirements were expanded on August 23, 2021, for two weeks and were extended on September 7.
 System and campus leadership will continue to monitor cases and will re-evaluate the mask policy in the next few weeks.

 - Contract tracing will remain in effect to prevent the spread of COVID-19.

 - The Daily Health Self Screening app may be used as a tool but will no longer be required as of June 1, unless an employee is symptomatic and needs to complete a Self-Isolation Form.
 Similarly, visitors will no longer be required to complete a self-assessment form, but should not enter university locations if they are symptomatic.